 It should also be noted that pH will rise and fall more often if the carbonate hardness (KH) level, a buffer to pH, is incorrect.
 A more accurate KH will result in a more stable pH.

-How Long Does It Take To Lower pH In The Aquarium?
+How Long Does It Take To Lower In The Tank?

 pH is a quick parameter to change in the fish tank setting as long as conditions are right.
 All-day long, pH is rising and falling depending on photosynthesis and respiration rates.
 This fluctuation can be as great as a 0.5 difference at times and is perfectly normal.